AFO-UYI/AsyncIO-Cython-ideas-and-research/README.md

 ```

-This really does the same as usual `def` definitions in python, and can be considered a syntactic sugar.
+This really does the same as usual `def` definitions in Python, and can be considered a syntactic sugar.
 As a matter of fact, if you are in PyCharm and you copy/paste the code above, the IDE will warn you that according to pep 8 guidelines, you’re not supposed to assign a lambda function.

 With this, I want to point out that variables really are pointers.
 Depending on if a variable points to a plain value or an instruction, `()` could be added or not to that pointer name in order to run those instructions.
 In Python, if you use a function name without `()`, it will return a string with functions attributes, one of those usually are the memory address in hexadecimal format.
 With value pointers you can’t get the memory address that way because you will get the printed value, but if you use `id(variable_name)` you will get the memory address of that pointer in decimal.
 And because pointers are pointers, you can also run `id(function_name)` and you could see it’s the same memory address as the string printed at calling `function_name`without `()`, just one is in decimal and the other is in hexadecimal.